-Cutting ornaments Include decorative designs such as stars, stockings and snowmen.
-As the wax is sticky, the sides of each cut piece can easily re-adhere to one another, so be sure to remove your ornaments from the surrounding beeswax sheets immediately after cutting them.
+Cutting ornaments Include decorative designs such as stars, sockings and snowmen to lasercut.
+Because the wax is sticky, the sides of cuts easily re-adhere to one another, so make sure to remove your ornaments from the surrounding beeswax sheets immediately after cutting them.

 Step 3: Parameter Settings